hetzneronline/community-content/tutorials/Nameserverabfrage_en.md

 n.de.net.
 172800   IN   AAAA   2001:67c:1011:1::53
 ```

-The servers don't know who is resposible for the hetzner.de, but they do know that name servers of DeNIC are responsible for .de domains.
+The servers don't know who is resposible for the `hetzner.de`, but they do know that name servers of DeNIC are responsible for .de domains.
 Therefore, they respond with at least the name server addresses for the TLD .de.

 ### Name server --> Name server of the TLD .de